Mitsubishi Minicab: Bravo

-The new Bravo (no longer using the "Minicab" moniker) came fitted with unusual concave, oval headlights.
+The new Bravo (no longer using the "Minicab" moniker) came fitted with unusual, concave, oval headlights.
 At the time of introduction, the lower end of the Bravo range received the 12-valve carburetted engine as also used in the Minicab trucks and vans, while more expensive versions were equipped with a fuel injected version with five valves per cylinder which was never offered on the commercial line.
 Outputs are 42 and 50 PS respectively.
 In January 1992, a turbocharged, 64 PS version of the 15-valve engine was made available in the new MZ-G and MZ-R models.
 In January 1994, the new 4A30 four-cylinder engine replaced the 3G83 in all but the lowest-priced versions, which kept the old carburetted 12-valve version.
 The 16-valve single-cam model was available either carburetted or fuel injected and produces either 44 or 52 PS.
-The twin-cam, 20-valve "GT" model was only offered with fuel injection, turbocharger, and an intercooler but remained at the 64 PS limit to which Japanese manufacturers had agreed.
+The twin-cam, 20-valve "GT" model was only offered with fuel injection, turbocharger, and an intercooler but claimed power remained at the 64 PS limit to which Japanese manufacturers had agreed.
 From August 1997, the Bravo lineup also included a new variant, the retro-styled Bravo Route 66.

 Sixth generation

-The sixth-generation Minicab (U60-series) was introduced in 1999, now sporting a new semi-front design.
-By April 1999, a "wagon" version called the Town Box was introduced; 419,070 petrol-engined U60s were built, but the Minicab MiEV remains in production as of 2020.
+The sixth-generation Minicab (U60-series) was introduced in February 1999, now sporting a new semi-front design.
+By April 1999, a "wagon" version called the Town Box was introduced.
+The unusual front design, with its trapezoidal headlights, was quickly changed for a more squared off look in December 2000.
+419,070 petrol-engined U60s were built, but the Minicab MiEV remains in production as of 2025 (renamed "Minicab EV" in December 2023, by which time around 13,000 examples had been built).

-Minicab MiEV
+Minicab MiEV/EV

 Mitsubishi began testing of the Minicab MiEV in Japan in October 2010.
 In January 2011, Mitsubishi stated that it would add an electric version of Minicab, Minicab MiEV, for sale in Japan in the third quarter of 2011.
 A December 2011 launch was later planned.

-The Y4F1 traction motor in the Minicab MiEV has a rated output of 30 kW at 2500–6000 RPM and 196 Nm at 0–300 RPM.
+The Y4F1 traction motor in the Minicab MiEV has a rated output of 30 kW at 2500–6000 rpm and 196 Nm at 0–300 rpm.
 It is available with one of two traction storage battery options: 10.5 kW-hr (yielding a range of 100 km on the JC08 mode) and 16.0 kW-hr with an extended range of 150 km.
 The kerb weight is 1090–1110 kg, depending on the battery selected.
 The drivetrain and key components were borrowed from the marque's i-MiEV kei car, with the motor retuned to improve low-end torque for commercial vehicle use; charging time ranged from 15 to 35 minutes (to 80% state of charge, using DC supply at 50 kW for the 10.5 kW-hr and 16.0 kW-hr battery options, respectively) to 14–21 hours (to full, using conventional AC wall supply at 100 V / 15 A).
 Payload capacity is approximately the same as the regular Minicab, at 350 kg with two occupants.